-Arts and Culture Roundtable meeting September
+Arts and Culture Taskforce

 Members of the Arts and Culture Roundtable have indicated their intention to advocate further for extension to the free tram zone, which was originally an initiative of the group.
-Extension of the Free Tram Zone is seen as important step to encourage further visitor participation at key cultural institutions within Melbourne.
+Extension of the Free Tram Zone is seen as an important step to encourage further visitor participation at key cultural institutions within Melbourne.
 Currently the Free Tram stops short of key Cultural and Arts venues in Melbourne.
-As such The Committee recognises extension to the free tram zone will be vital to incorporate more of the key institutions including, the entire Arts Precinct, MCEC, MCG, Melbourne Museum and Melbourne and Olympic Parks.
+As such the Committee recognises extension to the free tram zone will be vital to incorporate more of the key institutions including, the entire Arts Precinct, MCEC, MCG, Melbourne Museum and Melbourne and Olympic Parks.
 The full position can be read here.

 - More studio spaces

 - More exhibition spaces

 - More international engagement

 The group will reconvene later in the year to discuss how the above issues can be addressed in a pragmatic way.
 Should you wish to be involved in the Enabling Creativity in Melbourne working group please get in touch with David Prior.